hphelion/documentation/commercial/3rd-party-license-agreements.md

 application of the United Nations Convention on Contracts for the International Sale of Goods is expressly excluded.
-Any use of the Original Work outside the scope of this License or after its termination shall be subject to the requirements and penalties of the U.S. Copyright Act, 17 U.S.C. Â§ 101 et seq., the equivalent laws of other countries, and international treaty.
+Any use of the Original Work outside the scope of this License or after its termination shall be subject to the requirements and penalties of the U.S. Copyright Act, 17 U.S.C. paragraph 101 et seq., the equivalent laws of other countries, and international treaty.
 This section shall survive the termination of this License.